Wyoming State Statutes on Transparency, Accountability and Ethics

 (d) Whenever “county clerk” is used in this chapter, it means the county clerk of the county in which the person resides.

-(e) After December 31, 2009, the secretary of state shall maintain a searchable database of reports filed pursuant to this chapter available to the public on or through the Internet, the World Wide Web or a similar proprietary or common carrier electronic system.
+(e) The secretary of state shall maintain a searchable database of reports filed pursuant to this chapter available to the public on or through the Internet as defined in W.S.
+9-2-3219(a)(iii).
 The secretary of state shall be responsible for the provision of training and instruction for filers on how to access and use the campaign finance electronic filing system.
 The training shall be for the purpose of educating filers about use of the system, and is not intended to assist filers with filing their reports.

 22-25-110.
 Campaign advertising in communications media.

-(a) It is unlawful for a candidate, political action committee, organization, including organizations making expenditures pursuant to W.S.
-22-25-102(k), candidate’s campaign committee, or any political party central committee to pay for campaign literature or campaign advertising in any communication medium without printing or announcing the candidate, organization or committee sponsoring the campaign advertising or campaign literature.
-The communications media in using the campaign advertising shall print or announce the name of the candidate, organization or committee paying for the advertising.
+(a) It is unlawful for a candidate, political action committee, organization, including organizations causing an electioneering communication or an independent expenditure to be made, candidate’s campaign committee, or any political party central committee to pay for campaign literature or campaign advertising without conspicuously displaying or speaking the following disclosure: “paid for by (name of candidate, organization or committee sponsoring the campaign literature or campaign advertising)”.
+The disclosure set forth in this subsection shall be required in the following forms of campaign literature or campaign advertising:

-(b) For purposes of this section, “campaign literature” does not include small campaign items such as tickets, bumper stickers, pens, pencils, buttons, rulers, nail files, balloons and yard signs displaying the name of the candidate or office sought.
+(b) For purposes of this section, “campaign literature or campaign advertising” does not include small campaign items such as tickets, bumper stickers, pens, pencils, buttons, rulers, nail files, balloons and yard signs displaying the name of the candidate or office sought and any other items specified by rule of the secretary of state.

 22-25-111.
 Repealed by Laws 1980, ch.
 31, § 1.